v-sbradley/bacx-pr/topics/Tool-FAQ.md

 #### How do I move my feature from one release plan to another?
 1. Click “Copy Release Plan” on the feature that you want to move.
-2. In the copied release plan, can change the release wave to the corresponding release.
+2. In the **copied release plan**, change the release wave to the corresponding release.
 **Note**: The feature name appears with a prefix “Copy - “ Don’t forget to update it.
 Also, tool will prompt you to select the public preview or a GA date within the wave before saving.
 3. On the existing plan (the plan you wanted to move from), toggle the Include in Release plan to No.
 4. Set one of the following values in the removal reason: